 Five Tasks to Master Before You Leave for College

-Congratulations to soon-to-be or recent graduates!
-Now is a good time to take stock of how prepared you are for the independence of college living—and what you might need to shore up before you pack up at the end of August.
+Congratulations to the soon-to-be or recent graduates!
+Now is a good time to take stock of how prepared you are for the independence of college living—and what you might need to shore up before you pack up in the fall.

 Here are five things you need to know before you go to college:

-1. Some college students may open a bank account on or near campus, and others continue to use their account electronically.
+Some college students may open a bank account on or near campus, while others may continue to use a current account electronically.
 If you don’t know how to create a budget, monitor spending or plan for the future, now is the time to learn.
-Visit Love Your Money, a website that offers a self-paced, online course hosted by the University of Michigan that will educate you on how to manage your money more effectively, but also will educate you about financial markets and how to save and invest wisely.
+Visit The Finance for Everyone Course a self-paced, online course hosted by the University of Michigan that will educate you on how to manage your money most effectively as well as how to analyze the different financial choices available to you.
 It’s never too early.
 You also might like Mint, which will help you organize your accounts and track your budget.
-You can retrieve all your account information securely right from your Android or iPhone once you download the app.
+You can view your account information securely right from your Android or iPhone once you download the app.

-2. If you take medication and your parent leaves it by your glass of orange juice every morning, it is time for you to take over the task.
-That means you need to find a method for remembering to take it and order refills.
-Apps such as Medisafe and Pillboxie send you reminders and help to take the stress and confusion out of managing complex prescriptions.
+If you take medication and your parent leaves it out for you every morning or evening, now is the time for you to take over the task.
+That means that you need to find a method for remembering to take your medication and order refills.
+Apps such as Medisafe send you reminders and help to take the stress and confusion out of managing complex prescriptions.
 An old-fashioned pillbox with days of the week or times of day can also be useful and is available at any drug store.
-Find your method and start using it this summer.
+Find your preferred method and start using it this summer.

-3. In college there won’t be a parent around in the morning to remind you about the appointments you have later that day.
+In college, there won’t be a parent around in the morning to remind you about your appointments later that day.
 It is time to start scheduling your own appointments.
-Google calendar or iCal are great ways to track your appointments and you can set them to pop up a reminder.
-For tracking school assignments, and managing and planning study time you can use an iPhone app that integrates with a calendar such as myHomework or an electronic to-do list tracker like Todoist.
+Google Calendar or iCal are great ways to track your appointments, and you can set them to pop up reminders as you need them.
+For tracking school assignments along with managing and planning study time, you can use an iPhone app that integrates with a calendar such as myHomework or an electronic to-do list tracker like Todoist.
 Electronic applications are not for everyone.
-Some people really need to see their entire week at a glance or are more organized if they can write on their paper calendar.
+Some people really need to see their entire week at a glance or are more organized if they can write on a paper calendar.
 If this sounds like you, purchase and begin using a traditional day planner.
-Read here for other helpful apps.
+You can find suggestions for other helpful apps and websites here.

-Visit our blog for more time management tips from speech and language pathologist Kim Stewart, especially for how to use wall, week and month-at-a-glance calendars.
-Check out this Dartmouth College site that offers a myriad of time management tips as well as this article featuring 32 great comments on time management.
+Check out our post on time management tips from speech and language pathologist Kim Stewart, especially for how to use wall, week and month-at-a-glance calendars.
+Check out this Dartmouth College site that offers many time management tips as well as this article featuring 32 great comments on time management.

-5. If your parent has been doing your laundry for you throughout high school, this summer is the time to take over the task.
-You don’t want to be walking around campus with a pink shirt because you didn’t realize you couldn’t mix “reds” with “whites.”
+If your parent has been doing your laundry for you throughout high school, this summer is the time to take over the task.
+You don’t want to be walking around campus with a pink shirt because you didn’t realize that colors will sometimes bleed in the washing machine!
 Ask one of your parents for a laundry lesson and practice yourself a few times before you leave for school.